mhollander/Expungement-Generator/README.md

 You can install the template database using database.sql as the structure.

+## Development

+You can set up a docker container specially configured to let you edit Expungement Generator files locally.

+1. Install php composer.
+You can run `curl -sS https://getcomposer.org/installer | php -- --install-dir ~/.local/bin/ --filename=composer` to install it to your local user account.

+2. Set up the config.php file with `cp docker-config.php Expungement-Generator/config.php`

+3. Start the docker container with `docker-compose -f local-def-compose.yml up`.
+    This file starts a database and a frontend container.
+But the frontend container that it uses mounts your local Expungment-Generator directory (sub-directory in this repository).
+SO changes you make on your host computer will be reflected in the running container.

+4. Run the composer to install the EG's dependencies inside the mounted Expungement-Generator directory.

+5. Copy the php template processor into the PhpWord vendor directory:
+    `cp TemplateProcessor.php vendor/phpoffice/phpword/src/PhpWord/`

 ## Motivation

 Expungements are the most effective way to help an individual with a criminal record to find employment.
 It is near impossible to find decent work if you have a record that is visible to the world.
 Expungements are both time consuming and require the attention of a lawyer to properly prepare.
 But they are also very boring for lawyers to prepare.
 In an organization like CLS where we prepare thousands of expungement petitions a year, it is critical to speed up the process and remove much of the rote work from the lawyers working on expungements.
 The EG does both of those things.
 I am currently working on EG 2.0, which will be more accessible to non-lawyer petitioners.